IASP Special Interest Group - Suicide and the Media

 - IASP statement on suicide and the media which distinguishes the international focus of the SIG from national efforts of within-country organisations.

 - Strengthening the focus of the SIG on newer media, such as the Internet, with a focus on recommendations for best practices on online media.
 This will involve developing guidelines and recommendations for online bloggers and citizen journalists.

-- To provide input regarding the next generation of online technology and suicide prevention activities and best online practices.
+- Provided input regarding the next generation of online technology and suicide prevention activities and best online practices.

-- To strengthen the existing network by collaborative scientific projects in relation to traditional and online media.
+- Strengthened the existing network by collaborative scientific projects in relation to traditional and online media.

 Co-Chairs and Contact Details